 All assets in the Emeriti Retiree Health Account are forfeitable upon the last to die (or reach majority) of the participant, spouse (or dependent domestic partner), dependent children and dependent relatives.
-This only refers to forfeitures at termination of employment.
 Fidelity will transfer the forfeitable balance to the forfeiture account at the direction of the Plan Sponsor.
 The employee after-tax source is 100% non-forfeitable immediately.